Amaop/Rust-Crypter/README.md

 - Obfuscated Strings

 ## Disclaimer
-This is a tool used to test the Dynamic detection capabilites of AV and EDR, use of this project is at your own risk
+This is a tool used to test the Static + Dynamic detection capabilites of AV and EDR, use of this project is at your own risk

 ## MITRE TTPs (Indicators)
 - User Execution: Malicious File T1204.002